nguyennhimbth/xml-question-maker/README.md

 # XML Question Maker

 A comprehensive application for creating, managing, and exporting quiz questions in XML format.
-Question Forge Studio supports two types of questions:
+XML Question Maker supports two types of questions:

 1. **Fastest Finger First Questions**: These questions ask contestants to arrange four items in a specific order.
 2. **Regular Questions**: Standard multiple-choice questions with one correct answer.